stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/argocd.md

 Tenant Operator (if configured to) will create AppProjects for each tenant.
 The AppProject will allow Tenants to create ArgoCD Applications that can be synced to namespaces owned by those tenants.
 Cluster admins will also be able to blacklist certain resources if they want (see the `NamespaceResourceBlacklist` section in [Integration Config docs](./integration-config.html)).

 Note that ArgoCD integration in Tenant Operator is completely optional.

+# Default ArgoCD configuration

+We have set a default ArgoCD configuration in Tenant Operator that fulfils the following use cases:

+- Tenants are able to see only their applications
+- Tenant 'Owners' and 'Editors' will have full access to the applications
+- Tenants in the 'Viewers" group will have read-only access to ArgoCD
+- Tenants can only sync namespaces resources via their applications
+- Tenant 'Owners' can configure their own gitops source repos at a tenant level.
+- Cluster admins can prevent specific resources from syncing via ArgoCD
+- Cluster admins have full access to all applications and app projects

+Detailed use cases showing how to create AppProjects are mentioned in [use cases for ArgoCD](./usecases/argocd.html).